Self-guided Sightseeing Tour #6 in Cologne, Germany

 Show sight on map

-Klein St. Martin was a Cologne parish church, which together with the Groß St. Martin collegiate church and many other churches and buildings determined the Cologne Rhine Panorama.
-The church was canceled in secularization and demolished around 1824.
-The church tower was preserved and was rebuilt after destruction in the Second World War.
+Klein St. Martin was a parish church in Cologne, which, together with the collegiate church of Groß St. Martin and many other churches and buildings, determined the Cologne Rhine panorama.
+The church was abolished during secularization and demolished around 1824.
+The church tower was preserved and rebuilt after destruction in the Second World War.

 Wikipedia: Klein St. Martin (DE)